 Once you have completed your training, you will need to read the relevant risk assessments before you will be given access to the instrument’s booking calendar in the ANFF-Q facility management database.

 For our University of Queensland (UQ) Site, you will need to access the UQ risk assessment database.
 If you are not a UQ student or staff member, you will need to complete an Application for UQ organisational unit staff internet access so that you can access the UQ risk assessment database.

 The ANFF access and pricing policy requires that all academic publications arising from the use of ANFF facilities acknowledge ANFF.

-To reward ANFF-Q clients who correctly acknowledge ANFF-Q in their publications, we are now offering a $200 publication credit on your ANFF-Q account for each peer-reviewed journal article published this year that acknowledges ANFF-Q.
+To reward ANFF-Q clients who correctly acknowledge ANFF-Q in publications supported by our UQ Site, we are now offering a $200 publication credit on your ANFF-Q UQ Site account for each peer-reviewed journal article published this year that acknowledges ANFF-Q.

 Details on how to correctly acknowledge ANFF-Q and claim your credit can be found on the Policies and forms page.